mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 ---
 layout: post
-title: Don't squash your business logics
+title: Don't squash your business logic
 description: "In this blog post let's try to understand where business logic in a CUBA app can and should go - and why you shouldn't squash it.
 But wait: What is actually business logic?
 And does it at all have something to do with CUBA?"
-modified: 2017-04-15
+modified: 2019-02-15
 tags: [cuba, business applications]
 image:
   dir: dont-squash-your-business-logic